 Jon is a member of Fitch Even's Executive Committee.

 Limestone Memory Systems LLC v.
 Micron Technology, Inc. (C.D.
 Cal.
 2015).
-Currently represents plaintiff in patent infringement actions against Micron, Dell, Lenovo, Hewlett-Packard, Kingston, OCZ Storage Solutions, PNY Technologies, Transcend, Acer, and Apple relating to memory chips that incorporate DRAM technology.
+Currently representing plaintiff in patent infringement actions against Micron, Dell, Hewlett-Packard, and Kingston relating to memory chips that incorporate DRAM technology.
 Stay of case was lifted following inter partes review proceedings and jury trial is scheduled for spring 2020.
 Actions against Acer and Lenovo were resolved.

 Belava, LLC v.
 TNG Worldwide, Inc. (C.D.
 Cal.
 2015).
 Represented plaintiff in design patent and trade dress litigation relating to spa products, including with filing of motion for preliminary injunction.
 Case settled.

 Belava, LLC v.
 Fuji Nails, Inc., et al. (C.D.
 Cal.
 2015).
 Represented plaintiff in design patent and trade dress litigation related to spa products.
 Court entered consent judgment and permanent injunction.

 Taran Tactical Innovations, LLC v.
 Adrian Cobb (C.D.
 Cal.
 2015).
 Represented defendant in patent ligation relating to base pads for firearm magazines.
 Case settled.

 SOTA Semiconductor LLC v.
 NVIDIA, Inc., et al. (C.D.
 Cal.
 2014).
 Currently represents plaintiff in patent infringement action against NVIDIA, Acer, ASUS, Hewlett-Packard, Lenovo, and Microsoft relating to microprocessors integrated in mobile phones.